Skip to main content

 port: 9200

-# For an additional Elasticsearch running outside any container
+# For an additional Elasticsearch running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"